-Your knee joint is the area of your leg in which the thighbone fits neatly onto the shinbone.
+Your knee joint is where the thighbone fits neatly onto the shinbone.
 Your patellofemoral joint is where the kneecap glides on the thighbone.
 These bony surfaces are covered by hard cartilage, which cushions the bones when you move your knee.
 If the hard cartilage wears away, the bones can rub against each other, causing pain and stiffness.
 This is called osteoarthritis.

-If arthritis is limiting your everyday activities and you have not been able to manage your pain with medications, cortisone injections, viscosupplementation, braces, or physical therapy, a knee replacement might be an option.
+If arthritis is limiting your everyday activities and you haven’t been able to manage your pain with medications, cortisone injections, viscosupplementation, braces, or physical therapy, a knee replacement might be an option.

 Total Knee Replacement

 A knee replacement (arthroplasty) is where the entire joint is replaced with metal and plastic.
 This is an inpatient surgery, and patients typically stay two to three days in the hospital.
 Depending on the help you have at home or your living situation, you may need to go to a skilled nursing facility after surgery.
 There, you will be provided with daily physical therapy and assisted with everyday tasks like bathing and meals.

 Total knee-replacement surgery involves your surgeon making a seven-to-10-inch incision on the front of your knee.
 Your surgeon will slide and tilt your kneecap to get a visual of the rest of your knee joint and assess the damaged tissue.